AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 ```

 Another method that we have not implemented is `stop`.
 When `Stop()` message is received we want
 to stop writing data to O-MI Node.
-We saved our scheduled sending of `"Update"` message so that
+We saved our scheduled job for sending of `"Update"` message so that
 it could be stopped.
-Now we simple check if `intervalJob` exist and cancel it.
+Now we make a simple check if `intervalJob` exist and cancel it.

 Scala `Option`s are objects that may contain `Some` value.
-Method `apply` is factor method that creates
+Method `apply` is a factory method that creates
 an `Option` with given value or if given `null`, creates an empty `Option` containing `None`.
 With this
-Scala can avoid checking for variables having possibly `null` as value.
+Scala code can enforce checking for variables having possibly `null` as value.

 ```Java
   /**